brunolange/flask-bind/README.md

-If our goal is to expose the endpoint's interface, the implicit protocol that the clients must follow in order to properly issue their requests, then this imperative, "free-for-all" approach to accessing and validating the request falls short as you're left with no choice but the follow the entire endpoint's implementation whilst keeping track of where and how the request information is consumed.
+If our goal is to expose the endpoint's interface, the implicit protocol that the clients must follow in order to properly issue their requests, then this imperative, "free-for-all" approach to accessing and validating the request falls short as you're left with no choice but to follow the entire endpoint's implementation whilst keeping track of where and how the request information is consumed.